Our Promise to You

 - We require adherence to all laws and ordinances.

 - We encourage (not require) all family/household members to be present.
 All adults must be aware of the potential adoption.

 - We strongly encourage (not require) all children under 10 years of age to be present at some point during the adoption process.

-- We encourage other family-owned pets to meet and get acquainted with the prospective new family member.
+- We encourage other family-owned dogs to meet and get acquainted with the prospective new dog family member.

 - We require that landlords approve pet ownership and the number of pets.

-- We require that all animals receive regular vet care/visits – not annual vaccinations because this varies from one veterinarian to another.
-If adopters currently own pets, there should be evidence of regular veterinary visits (i.e., within one to two years).
+- We require that all animals receive regular vet care/visits.
+If adopters currently own pets, there should be evidence of regular veterinary visits (i.e., within two years).

-- Adopted animals must be taken to a veterinarian within seven business days.
+- Adopted animals must be taken to a veterinarian within seven to ten business days.